jenineharris/academic-hive-2021/README.md

 If you would like to view the slides from the video separately, they are available here: https://jenineharris.github.io/AHslides/

-### Step 4: Coding Part 2 - Create basic tables and figures in R
+### Step 4: Coding Part 2 - Creating basic tables and figures in R

 Watch and follow along with this video: https://youtu.be/z7Q0ean-Q4w